-Alaska’s first cruise ship of the year returned to port early after a passenger tested positive for Coronavirus (COVID-19), according to written statements issued late Tuesday, August 4, by the City and Borough of Juneau and the ship’s operator, UnCruise Adventures.
+Alaska’s first cruise ship of the year returned to port early after a passenger tested COVID-positive, according to written statements issued late Tuesday, August 4, by the City and Borough of Juneau and the ship’s operator, UnCruise Adventures.

 UnCruise Adventures said that a passenger aboard the Wilderness Adventurer ship had received the positive test result on Tuesday, 3 days after the vessel had departed Alaska’s capital city.
 Wilderness Adventurer had not stopped in any other ports in Southeast Alaska.

-According to the company, the traveller had arrived in Alaska with a negative test result and had then taken another at Juneau International Airport as part of the statewide program.
-Wilderness Adventurer left Juneau port on Saturday, August 1, with 30 crew members and 36 passengers onboard and the infected traveller received the test results aboard the ship.
+According to the company, the tourist had arrived in Alaska with a negative test result and had then taken another at Juneau International Airport as part of the statewide program.
+Wilderness Adventurer left Juneau port on Saturday, August 1, with 30 crew members and 36 passengers onboard and the infected traveler received the test results aboard the ship.